 The CNV has issued regulations providing that only brokers or dealers registered with the CNV may publicly offer derivative transactions and that future and options may only be publicly offered if they have been authorized by the CNV and negotiated in a regulated market.
+[We need to know that ENA does not fall under the jurisdiction of the CNV by virtue of the EOL website and dealing with Argentine counterparties and any advertising we me enter into.]

 While, the scope of public offering in connection with derivative transactions is not well defined, it can be reasonably be maintained that customized derivative transaction which are specially structured to meet a client’s requirements, are not within scope of public offerings regulation since such agreements are neither issued in series nor offered to the public at large or a group of persons, provided always that no mass media advertising is involved.
+[The derivatives that will be offered online will be standardized, and not customized as would normally be the case, the only things Enron will modify on the site which would be applicable for each customer will be the volumes offered and the prices.
+The credit issues or levels are determined prior to trading in any of the products.]

 In one of the few precedents in this matter, the CNV ordered a local company claiming to be a marketing agent of a company registered with the Commodities Futures Trading Commission of the U.S. (CFTC), to cease public offerings within Argentina by means of brochures and other institutional literature to enter into futures on currencies and other securities transactions, on the grounds that in order to effectuate futures and options transactions in Argentina (in the case, currency futures), the relevant dealer should be registered with the CNV, and as the case may be, regarding “financial intermediation” transactions, with the Argentine Central Bank.
 The CNV also requested that it stop advertising the existence of a brokerage house in Argentina in its literature and on the Internet, which was not true.
 In this case, the CNV requested cooperation from the CFTC, the National Futures Association (NFA) of the US, and the Securities and Futures Commission of Hong Kong where the group had its headquarters .
+[This precendent is troubling and we should discuss this further.]

 In another precedent, the CNV maintained that the advertisement in the local press of a website which offered Argentine traders to operate via Internet in the futures and options market in the US (currencies, cereals, indexes and metals), and allowed traders to send purchase and sale orders from their computers to the trading floors, and to receive reports of the prices of the transactions and on-line information on their positions, constituted public offering in the terms of the Securities Law.
 The CNV ordered the interruption of such services in Argentina until authorization form the CNV was obtained, and requested the US Commodity Futures Trading Commission to determine any applicable disciplinary procedures, if any.
 It is not clear from the decision whether the website in itself without advertisement in the local press would have been challengeable.
+[Based on what we are doing and the fact that there will be some brochures written as advertising for some of our customers, press releases and so forth this precedent would also appear to be troubling.]